 Natural cooling options include cold running water, root cellars, ice-cooling, and others.
 Propane-powered refrigerators are commonly used by Amish communities.

-Solar options are a home cooler/freezer with the solar operation and solar refrigerator.
+Solar options are a home cooler/freezer with solar operation and a solar refrigerator.
 This cooler/freezer can be used in a car, truck, or boat.
 It can use multiple power supplies when used outdoors.

 A solar refrigerator provides exceptionally low energy consumption, requires less expensive power systems, and provides lower operating costs.
 It can be powered by a solar panel, battery, and 15 amp charge controller.